bowencu/WarehouseApplication/README.md

 **As a user, I want to be able to:**
 - sell products by uploading product details to the database
 - earn the amount paid by a buyer as a seller
-- include details on a products for sale *(name, price, sale price, category, used condition, description, etc.)*
+- include details on a products for sale *(name, price, sale, category, used condition, description, etc.)*
 - view all products currently for sale
-- filter and sort products according to their features *(name, price, sale price, category, used condition, description, etc.)*
+- filter and sort products according to their features *(name, price, sale, category, used condition, description, etc.)*
 - buy products and add them to my personal inventory
 - have an account that stores my remaining balance for purchases on this application
 - apply discounts to all currently listed products during promotional events, or only to products that fit a specified